TERRYJ24/potential-potato/me.md

 # Jolie Terry

-We are in class.
+## TERRYJ24

-Make some changes.
+We are in the class.

-Set Code as the editor.
+More stuff.